2016 6 Hours of Spa-Francorchamps: Practice

-In the second practice session, which took place in cooler weather conditions, Sarrazin in the No. 6 Toyota, was fastest with a time of 1 minute and 58.566 seconds, which was set early in the 90-minute period.
+In the second practice session, which took place in cooler weather conditions, Sarrazin in the No. 6 Toyota, was fastest with a time of 1:58.566, which was set early in the 90-minute period.
 His teammate Nakajima finished with the second-quickest time, with Mark Webber in the No. 1 Porsche ending up third-fastest.
 The second Audi vehicle did not take part because their mechanics were unable to repair a failed front axle drivetrain.
-Roberto Merhi achieved the only time under the two minute and eight second mark in LMP2 in the No. 45 Manor Oreca with a lap of 2 minutes and 7.865 seconds, eight-tenths of a second faster than the second G-Drive car of van der Garde.
+Roberto Merhi achieved the only time under the 2:08 mark in LMP2 in the No. 45 Manor Oreca with a lap of 2:07.865, eight-tenths of a second faster than the second G-Drive car of van der Garde.
 LMGTE Pro was led by James Calado in the No. 51 AF Corse Ferrari with the Italian marque setting the fastest time in the LMGTE Am with Rui Águas driving the No. 83 vehicle.
 The session ended prematurely with seven minutes remaining when Yutaka Yamagishi in Larbre Compétition's No. 50 Chevrolet was reported to have dropped fuel on the track and then collided with the barriers at Stavelot corner.

 The final practice session occurred in sunny weather conditions.
-Timo Bernhard set the fastest timed lap of the weekend so far at 1 minute and 56.456 seconds in the No. 1 Porsche, 1.6 seconds faster than the second quickest car of teammate Jani.
+Timo Bernhard set the fastest timed lap of the weekend so far at 1:56.456 in the No. 1 Porsche, 1.6 seconds faster than the second quickest car of teammate Jani.
 Loïc Duval made contact with Christian Ried's No. 78 Proton Porsche 911 RSR driving into the Bus Stop chicane in the session's halfway period, damaging his vehicle's front-left quarter, but managed to return to his garage where it remained until the end of practice for repairs to its bodywork.
-René Rast was the fastest LMP2 driver in the No. 26 G-Drive Oreca with a time of 2 minutes and 7.341 seconds, four-tenths of a second quicker than Nelson Panciatici's No. 35 Signatech Alpine Oreca.
+René Rast was the fastest LMP2 driver in the No. 26 G-Drive Oreca with a time of 2:07.341, four-tenths of a second quicker than Nelson Panciatici's No. 35 Signatech Alpine Oreca.
 Gianmaria Bruni recorded the quickest LMGTE Pro time ahead of AF Corse teammate Davide Rigon while Paolo Ruberti, driving the No. 50 Larbre Competition Chevrolet, was the fastest driver in LMGTE Am.